 All framed floor systems are subjected to deflection when load is applied to the floor system.
 The amount of deflection is proportional to the applied load.
 Buildings with large bays can have enough deflection, which could cause high-density mobile storage systems to drift.

-Maximum allowable deflection is expressed as "L" over a value; L=unsupported span (in inches) between beams.
-Spacesaver has developed a patented positioning brake, which will prevent systems from drifting.
+Spacesaver has developed a patented positioning clutch, which will prevent the system from drifting.
+Powered high-density mobile storage systems with dynamic braking provided by DC-controlled motors can tolerate more deflection than manually or mechanically assisted mobile storage systems without positioning clutches.
+Your Area Contractor will assist you in determining maximum allowable deflection you can expect in the floor system and provide you with the proper positioning clutch to prevent drifting.